DwadasiSravan/EDU_Ramp/Class.md

 # Class
 In Java, a class is a blueprint for creating objects.
 It defines properties (fields) and behaviors (methods) that the objects created from the class will have.
 Classes are fundamental to Java's object-oriented programming (OOP) paradigm.
+- We can say Class is a logical construct.

 ---
 ## Types of Classes in Java